Comparing Wellforce IT and CompuCom for SMB and mid-market buyers

 CompuCom

-Multi-tier global service desk with 24/7 coverage and severity-based SLAs.
-Strong runbook discipline, mature ticketing, large field-services footprint for hardware-heavy environments.
+A multi-tier global service desk, 24/7, with severity-based response.
+Strong runbooks, mature ticketing, and a large field-services footprint for hardware-heavy setups.

 The honest takeaway

 Both are fast.
-Wellforce optimizes for the named-human path with a small queue.
-CompuCom optimizes for repeatable global service desk operations at very high volume.
+We optimize for the named-human path with a small queue.
+CompuCom optimizes for repeatable global service desk work at very high volume.

 The honest answer

-We are not the right fit for every organization.
+We are not the right fit for everyone.
 Here is when each provider shines.

 Choose Wellforce IT if

-• You are 25–500 people and want a partner sized to match your operational complexity.
+You are 25 to 500 people and want a partner sized to your complexity.

-• You are a nonprofit, association, law firm, private club, or mid-market services org.
+You are a nonprofit, association, law firm, private club, or mid-market firm.

-• You want pricing you can compare on the website without a sales engagement.
+You want pricing you can compare on the site without a sales call.

-• You want vITM and vCIO bundled into the monthly fee.
+You want an IT manager and a strategist bundled into the monthly fee.

-• You operate in DC, NoVA, MD, or the Triangle and want regular on-site presence.
+You are in DC, NoVA, MD, or the Triangle and want regular on-site time.

 Choose CompuCom if

-• You are 1,000+ employees with a large device fleet and significant field-services needs.
+You are 1,000+ people with a large device fleet and big field-services needs.

-• You operate across multiple countries or many domestic regions and need one global service desk.
+You span many countries or regions and need one global service desk.

-• You are running a multi-year enterprise transformation program with dedicated change management.
+You are running a multi-year enterprise program with dedicated change management.

 A note on this comparison

 CompuCom serves a different buyer than we do.
-Most of the comparison is about size fit, not quality.
+Most of this is about size fit, not quality.
 They run global enterprise IT for organizations many times our scale, and they are good at it.
-We wrote this page so that an SMB or mid-market reader can quickly tell whether they are sitting in the wrong evaluation.
+We wrote this page so a small-business or mid-market reader can quickly tell whether they are in the wrong evaluation.
 If you are 50 people, do not let an enterprise sales process sell you an enterprise contract.

 Frequently asked